-A. All information within the material that is conveyed using color is also available in a manner that is compatible with those that do not perceive color, and information conveyed by color is also conveyed in other ways.
-Pass Additional Information: 3/3 chapters passed.
-Chapter 1, 9, 17 the headings and subheading are different colors and sizes, if someone is color blind they can tell there is a difference like heading vs. body text, but within the body there are blue text and they are not underlined or told in any other element.
+A. All information within the material that is Pass

+conveyed using color is also available in a

+manner that is compatible with those that do

+not perceive color, and information conveyed

+by color is also conveyed in other ways.

+Additional Information: 2/2 Chapters passed.
+Chapter 1 and 10 were checked and the headings and subheading are different colors and sizes, if someone is color blind they can tell there is a difference like heading vs. body text, but within the body there are blue text and they are not underlined or told in any other element.

 B. Information is conveyed from the sub- categories for contrast.
-Pass Additional Information: 3/3 chapters passed. chapter 3,8,15 were checked and the section headings passed (both AA sub heading and text passed.
+Pass Additional Information: 2/2 Chapters passed.
+Chapter 2 and 13 were checked and the section heading passed (both AA sub heading and text passed).
 C. Contrast for headers passed WCAG AA standards for large texts (contrast ratio 3:1).
-Pass Additional Information: 3/3 chapters passed.
-Chapter 3,8,15 the section heading passed (both AA sub heading and text passed.
+Pass Additional Information: Chapter 2 and 13 were checked and the section heading passed (both AA sub heading and text passed).
 D. Contrast for text passed WCAG AA standards for normal texts (contrast ratio of 4.5:1).
-Pass

-Additional Information: 3/3 chapters passed.
-Chapter 3,8,15 the section heading passed (both AA sub heading and text passed.
+Pass Additional Information: Chapter 2 and 13 were checked and the section heading passed (both AA sub heading and text passed).
 E. Contrast for simple images (for example, images of atoms) passed WCAG AA standards (contrast ratio of 4.5:1).
 N/A Additional Information: N/A, All complex data.